Jorge Batlle: Early life and education

 Jorge Luis Batlle Ibáñez was born on October 25, 1927 in Montevideo.
 He was the eldest son of Luis Batlle Berres and Matilde Ibáñez Tálice.
 He had two siblings, Luis (1930–2016) and Matilde (born 1932).
 He was a member of the Batlle family originally from Sitges, Catalonia, Spain, and which includes several presidents of Uruguay, such as José Batlle y Ordoñez, who was his great-uncle.
 On his paternal side, he was of Catalan descent, whereas on his mother's side, he was of Italian descent.

 He attended the Elbio Fernández School and the German School of Montevideo.
 He obtained a law degree from the University of the Republic in 1959.

 Early political career (1958–1965)

 By 1958, when he was first elected Congressman for the Colorado Party, Batlle had been active in journalism both in Radio "Ariel" and the newspaper "Acción".
 He was also by that time a member of the governing body of his Party.
-He unsuccessfully ran for president in 1966, and was part of a financial scandal in 1968, which was never proven.

 National leadership (1965–1971)

 In 1965 Batlle was elected the sole leader of List 15 of the Colorado Party, a position that had become vacant after the death of his father the previous year.
 He proposed a return to a presidential system, eliminating the National Council of Government, and was one of the drafters and promoters of the constitutional reform that gave rise to the 1967 Constitution.
-He ran for president again in 1971, without success.
+He unsuccessfully ran for president in 1966, and was part of a financial scandal in 1968, which was never proven.
+He ran for president again in 1971 without success.